phac-nml/irida/doc/user/user/samples/index.md

 #### NCBI Upload

 IRIDA can assist in uploading sequence files to NCBI's [Sequence Read Archive](http://www.ncbi.nlm.nih.gov/Traces/sra/).
-IRIDA requires that BioProjects and BioSamples be created before uploading, and will assign uploaded sequence files to the given BioProject and BioSample identifiers.
-More information about the metadata which must be entered during the upload process can be found at [NCBI Submission Quick Start Guide](http://www.ncbi.nlm.nih.gov/books/NBK47529/#_SRA_Quick_Sub_BK_Experiment_)
+IRIDA requires that BioProjects and BioSamples be created before uploading, and will assign uploaded sequence files to the given [BioProject](http://www.ncbi.nlm.nih.gov/bioproject/) and [BioSample](http://www.ncbi.nlm.nih.gov/biosample) identifiers.
+More information about the metadata which must be entered during the upload process can be found at [NCBI Submission Quick Start Guide](http://www.ncbi.nlm.nih.gov/books/NBK47529/#_SRA_Quick_Sub_BK_Experiment_).

 To begin submitting sequence files, select which samples you want to upload from the project samples page, then click the Export and Upload to NCBI SRA button.